-Leaders, endings have a way of causing us to pause and reflect.
+Endings have a way of causing leaders to pause and reflect.
 Sometimes those reflections are born from the circumstances of what we see and experience around us in the present moment.

 These reflections produce either a sense of affirmation that all is well, or that something needs to change; that the present situation can be better.